zopencommunity/m4port/README.md

 # pre-reqs
-You need gmake, c99, and either manually upload the M4 tarball to your system or use curl/gunzip to do it automatically
+You need gmake, c99, and either manually upload the M4 tarball to your system or use curl/gunzip to do it automatically You will also need a 'bootstrap' m4 to build using the tarball.
+TBD: support building from source, which requires Autotools

+You will need to modify the setenv.sh, unless:
+ - you have a file system called /<userid> that you will build out of and install into

 # Build m4
 ```